Some parents know their babies will be born premature. Others are surprised when they go into labor early.

 - Jaundice: Some newborns turn yellow because their livers can't remove a compound called bilirubin from their blood.
 Being exposed to bright light (photo therapy) can cure this problem.

 Every baby stays in the NICU for a different length of time.
-Doctors and nurses will tell you what milestones your baby needs to reach before you can take him home.
-Often these are breathing on his own or staying warm when he’s not in the incubator.
+Doctors and nurses will tell you what milestones your baby needs to reach before you can take them home.
+Often these are breathing on their own or staying warm when they are not in the incubator.

-When you care for your preemie in the NICU, you'll be well prepared to care for him at home.
+When you care for your preemie in the NICU, you'll be well prepared to care for them at home.